Loading...

 The system traps exhaust gases from the ship’s diesel engines and directs them into a high-pressure chamber filled with calcium hydroxide pebbles.

-Within this chamber, carbon dioxide reacts with the pebbles to form calcium carbonate, known as limestone, which is stored onboard to be offloaded and used in cement production.
+Within this chamber, carbon dioxide reacts with the pebbles to form calcium carbonate, known as limestone, which is stored on board for offloading and use in cement production.

 Did you know?